Charlotte-CharMLab/Fibottention/README.md

 <br>

 ## Overview
 This repository contains the implementation of our proposed Fibottention mechanism and related algorithms.
-The complete codebase for video understanding and robot learning will be provided soon.

 The paper is now available on [arXiv](https://arxiv.org/abs/2406.19391).